Western Red Cedar

 - Sold in bundles of ten bare root-plants, 12″+ tall

-Bare-root plants are dug when they are dormant and are sold with sawdust around the roots instead of soil.
+Bare-root plants are dug when they are dormant and are sold without soil around the roots, packaged in plastic bags to keep them moist.